AWS Application Load Balancer – ALB

 AWS Classic Load Balancer vs Application Load Balancer vs Network Load Balancer

-• Elastic Load Balancing supports three types of load balancers:
+• Elastic Load Balancing supports four types of load balancers:

 • Application Load Balancer – ALB